Applications of Swan's Bertini to unimodular rows: Introduction

 The group structure on ${\Um}_{d+1}(R)/{\E}_{d+1}(R)$ is not nice in general, see {\cite[Example 2.2(c)]{weibelci}} for $d=3$ and \cite[Examples 4.14, 4.17]{vdk1} for $d>3$.

 Let $R$ be an affine algebra of dimension $d\geq 3$ over a perfect field $k$ of char $\neq 2$.
-Then the group structure on ${\Um}_{d+1}(R)/{\E}_{d+1}(R)$ is nice in the following cases : (i) when $R$ is smooth and c.d.$_{2}(k)\leq 2$ due to Fasel {\cite[Theorem 2.1]{faselbk}} and (ii) when c.d.$(k)\leq 1$ due to Garge and Rao {\cite[Theorem 3.9]{gr}}.
-Using Swan's Bertini, we generalize Fasel's result by removing the smoothness assumption when $d\geq 4$ (see \ref{1}).
+Then the group structure on ${\Um}_{d+1}(R)/{\E}_{d+1}(R)$ is nice in the following cases. \begin{enumerate} \item When $R$ is smooth and c.d.$_{2}(k)\leq 2$ due to Fasel {\cite[Theorem 2.1]{faselbk}}. \item When c.d.$(k)\leq 1$ due to Garge-Rao {\cite[Theorem 3.9]{gr}}. \end{enumerate} Using Swan's Bertini, we generalize Fasel's result by removing the smoothness assumption for $d\geq 4$ (\ref{1}).

 \begin{theo} Let $R$ be an affine algebra of dimension $d\geq 4$ over a perfect field $k$ of char $\neq 2$ with c.d.$_{2}(k)\leq 2$.
 Let $J$ be an ideal of $R$.
 Then the group structures on ${\Um}_{d+1}(R)/{\E}_{d+1}(R)$ and ${\Um}_{d+1}(R, J)/{\E}_{d+1}(R, J)$ are nice. \end{theo}